calband/calchart/README-WINDOWS.md

 ## Get Visual Studio Community 2015
 We tried Visual Studio Community 2015.
+You'll need to install the "Visual C++" "Common Tools for Visual C++ 2015".

 ## Download 3.1 of wxWidgets
 Go to wxwidgets.org.
 Download and run the Windows Installer (which will put the source at c:\wxWidgets-3.1.0)

 ## Make wxWidgets
 Open the project wx_vc14.sln at wxWidgets-3.1.0\build\msw.
-It should prompt you to migrate the project.
 Build the following solutions

        Debug   | Win32